triagemd/keras-eval/README.md

 ## Evaluator attributes

-After making predictions you can access to `evaluator.filenames` to get a list of the files forwarded.
+After making predictions you can access to `evaluator.image_paths` to get a list of the files forwarded.

 ## Additional options